learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 }
 ```

+Try it now!
+Following, take a look to see just how many dependencies (which
+React relies on) have been added to your `node_modules` directory.

 ## `npm init`

 Since npm relies on a `package.json` file, it has a built in command to _build_
 `package.json` files.
 Running `npm init` on the command line will begin a series
-of prompts, asking about specific content to included in the file.
-At the end,
+of prompts, asking about specific content to include in the file.
+At the end, it
-it will create a file or edit an existing `package.json` file.
-Very handy when
+will create a file or edit an existing `package.json` file.
+Very handy when you
-you are creating your own projects from scratch!
+are creating your own projects from scratch!

 #### Key Terms

-- npm - Node Package Manager, a command line tool for handling packages of reusable
+- npm - Node Package Manager, a command line tool for handling packages of reusable JavaScript code
-JavaScript code
-- Node - Node is a JavaScript runtime, allowing JavaScript to be run in a computer
-terminal, instead of in a browser
+- Node - Node is a JavaScript runtime, allowing JavaScript to be run locally on your computer, instead of in a browser

 ## Conclusion

 For all advanced JavaScript lessons, including React and Redux, we rely on npm
-to set up a lot of things 'under the hood.'
+to set up a lot of things 'under the hood'.
 The applications we build are made
 possible by the contributions of thousands of other coders before us!

 **Remember!** While endlessly fun, programming is a means to an ends: we have a